 Generate CDS records rather than DS records.
+This is mutually exclusive with the -1 option for generating DLV records.

 Zone file mode: dnssec-dsfromkey's final dnsname argument is the DNS domain name of a zone whose master file can be read from file.
 If the zone name is the same as file, then it may be omitted.